Blog/ROI & Buying Guide

 Are there subscription services for robotic commercial cleaning equipment?Yes.
 In this market they are usually sold as full-service RaaS programs.Check who owns uptime, route changes, and field support after launch.

 Are there leasing options for autonomous commercial floor scrubbers?Yes.
-Leasing and financing are common, but they often exclude service scope.Confirm whether software, maintenance, and deployment are separate line items.
+Cenoflex lease-to-own is available for qualified CenoBots buyers, and other financing structures may exist.Confirm whether software, maintenance, deployment, and ownership path are included or separate.

 How much does a cleaning robot cost per month?Planning ranges usually run from about $575 to $2,300 per month depending on robot class and support scope.Match the monthly range to building size, labor offset, and route complexity.